Design and Technology

 Half Term 1 | Half Term 2 | Half Term 3 | Half Term 4 | Half Term 5 | Half Term 6 |

-Pupils use the knowledge gained from the previous half term to start Unit 1 coursework.
-Pupils will analyse drawings from the exam board, plan for production, create a manufacturing diary, alongside making the product stated. |
+Pupils apply the knowledge and skills gained in the previous half term to begin Unit 1 coursework.
+They will analyse exam board drawings, produce detailed production plans, and maintain a manufacturing diary, while simultaneously making the specified product. |

-Pupils will complete small practical tasks to embed knowledge and understanding for Unit 1 theory.
-Pupils will continue with learning and applying this to exam style questions for Unit 1 and 2. |
+Pupils will complete a series of small practical tasks to strengthen their knowledge and understanding of Unit 1 theory.
+They will continue to develop their learning by applying this knowledge to Unit 1 and Unit 2 exam-style questions. |

-Pupils will complete small practical tasks to embed knowledge and understanding for Unit 1 theory.
-Pupils will continue with learning and applying this to exam style questions for Unit 1 and 2.
-Pupils will learn how to create engineering drawings, hand drawn and using CAD. |
+Pupils will complete a series of small practical tasks to consolidate their knowledge and understanding of Unit 1 theory.
+They will continue developing their learning by applying it to Unit 1 and Unit 2 exam-style questions.
+In addition, pupils will learn how to produce engineering drawings, both by hand and using CAD software. |

 Year 11